mcrdjr/Selenium/README.md

 SessionNotCreatedError: session not created: This version of ChromeDriver only supports Chrome version XX

-That is when Chrome gets updated - it may break this program with that message
+That is when Chrome gets updated - it may break this program with that message Check for newer chromedriver

-Do this: Check chromedriver -> npm outdated
+Do this: -> npm outdated

 If newer version then change in package.json to that version and run npm update to update the node modules